JinLi711/Protein-Structures/README.md

 ### From Contact Map to 3D Structure

-1. After training the model to predict the contact map, feed the amino acid sequence to RaptorX to generate the protein's secondary structure.
+1. After training the model to predict the contact map, we feed the amino acid sequence to [RaptorX](http://raptorx.uchicago.edu/) to generate the protein's secondary structure.

-2. The contact map, secondary structure, and amino acid sequence is then fed into the Confold server, where it generates the predicted PDB file.
+2. The contact map, secondary structure, and amino acid sequence is then fed into the [CONFOLD](http://protein.rnet.missouri.edu/confold/) server, where it generates the predicted PDB file.

-3. Use RCSB PDB Protein Comparison Tool to align the predicted 3D structure with the actual 3D structure.
+3. Then we use the [RCSB PDB Structure Alignment](http://www.rcsb.org/pdb/workbench/workbench.do?action=menu) tool to align the predicted 3D structure with the actual 3D structure.